sukhleen999/census-income-prediction/doc/report.md

     for both income groups in the target column.
 However, we had to focus on optimizing metrics ideal for spotting such as f1 score, precision and recall due to class imbalance.
--   Due to large size of training data, we could not perform fetaure selection
+-   Due to large size of training data, we could not perform feature selection

 # Assumptions